funnisimo/gw-ui/docs/pages/utils.md

 });

 layer.on('keypress', () => {
-    layer.alert(
+    layer
+        .alert(
             {
                 duration: 3000,
                 fg: 'green',
                 width: 50,
                 legend: ' ALERT! ',
                 legendAlign: 'center',
             },
             'This is a custom alert that ΩredΩspans∆ many Ωlightest_blueΩlines of text∆ and has ΩtealΩcolors∆.\n\nIt is capable of showing lots of information.\n\nEven newlines are allowed.'
+        )
+        .on('finish', (n, w, result) => {
+            SHOW(
+                result ?
+'You acknowledged the alert.' : 'The alert timed out.'
             );
+        });
     return true;
 });
 ```